The Ultimate Guide to Dyeing Viscose And Elastane Fabric?

 Wash clear

-Unload the fabric and delivery it to finishing
+Unload the fabric and deliver it to the finishing

 Different ways of dyeing viscose and elastance fabric